 The budget conference committee members Representatives White, Murrell Smith and Ott and Senators Leatherman, Land and Verdin continue to work on the state budget bill.
 The House version of the budget contains $10 million additional dollars for the Local Government Fund and the Senate version of the budget contains an additional $40 million.

 Lobbyist Proviso Amended

-The Senate version of the budget includes Representative Jim Merrill’s proviso regarding lobbying activities.
-The House version of the proviso prevents local governments from using any taxpayer dollars for lobbying, while the Senate version prevents counties, municipalities and associations from using only Local Government Fund dollars to compensate employees for lobbying activities.
-This version of the proviso could still create accounting issues for cities and towns to track specifics of how LGF dollars are spent.
+The Senate and House versions of the budget include Representative Jim Merrill’s proviso regarding lobbying activities.
+The House version of the proviso prevents local governments from using any taxpayer dollars for lobbying, while the Senate version prevents counties, municipalities and associations from using Local Government Fund dollars to compensate employees for lobbying activities.
+The conference committee adopted the Senate version of this proviso.
+Both the full House and Senate must approve the committee’s decision.
 The original proviso is 89.129.